 Your options will be:

-- Neighborhood locations – Look for signage when you arrive, park in a designated space and follow the instructions to let the lab team know you have arrived.
-Stay in your car, and a team member will be out to help you.
+- For these locations, look for signage when you arrive and follow the instructions to let the testing team know you have arrived.

 The Scheduling Center operates 7:30 am-5 pm Monday through Friday.
 After hours, you may connect with a provider via CincyKids Health Connect.